anush-kumar-mall/DSA-PatternWise-Java/Pattern_Wise_DSA/01_Prefix_Sum/Leetcode_303.md

 ## Problem Statement (In Short)

 You are given an integer array `nums`.
 Implement a data structure that supports the query:
-`sumRange(left, right)` → returns the sum of the elements between indices `left` and `right` (inclusive).
+`sumRange(left, right)` → returns the sum of elements between indices `left` and `right` (inclusive).

-You have to make multiple queries, so the solution should be efficient.
+We will have to answer multiple queries, so it should be efficient.

 ---

 ## Brute Force Approach

 **Idea**
-For every `sumRange(left, right)` call, loop through the array from `left` to `right` and add up the elements.
+For every query `sumRange(left, right)`, simply loop from `left` to `right` and add up the numbers.

 **Steps**

-1. Keep the array as-is.
+1. Store the array as it is.
-2. On each query, iterate from `left` to `right` and calculate the sum.
+2. For each query, iterate from `left` to `right` and sum the elements.

 **Time Complexity**: `O(N)` per query
 **Space Complexity**: `O(1)`

 **Drawback**
-For large arrays and many queries, this becomes very slow because we repeat the sum calculation every time.
+If the array is large and queries are many, this is very slow because we recalculate sums repeatedly.

 ---

-## Optimal Approach (Prefix Sum Precomputation)
+## Optimal Approach — Prefix Sum Precomputation

 **Idea**
-Precompute a prefix sum array where `prefix[i]` stores the sum of elements from index `0` to `i`.
+Make a `prefix[]` array where each index stores the sum of elements from `0` up to that index.
-This way, any range sum can be computed in `O(1)` time.
+Once this is built, any range sum can be found in **O(1)** time.

 ---